Docs Menu

 • Learn More

-To run sync jobs from a MySQL source database, the database may require some configuration changes.
+To run migration jobs from a MySQL source database, the database may require some configuration changes.
 If Relational Migrator determines the database needs configuration changes, it automatically generates a SQL script with the required changes.
 It is recommended to have a Database Administrator (DBA) review the commands in this script and perform their execution on the database server.
-The MySQL Server configurations depend on the type of sync job:
+The MySQL Server configurations depend on the type of migration job:

 For details on supported versions of MySQL, see Supported Databases and Versions.